-Emily is one of six cats who are looking for new homes because their elderly owner is no longer able to keep and care for them.
-Beautiful Emily is quiet and gentle, a very sweet cat who likes to be petted and be near and sometimes will get in your lap.
-She still likes to play and enjoys chasing the laser light toy.
-She needs her own quiet home where she will receive the TLC and one-on-one attention she deserves.
-Her birthdate is 5/31/06 and she weighs 14 lb.
-Her coat is tortoiseshell markings with white (calico).
+Local adoptions only--within a 50 mile radius of Quail Valley/Menifee, southwest Riverside County.
+Emily is one of six cats whose elderly owner was no longer able to keep and care for them.
+All of the cats except Emily have been adopted and Emily is waiting patiently for a loving home of her own.
+Beautiful Emily is quiet and gentle, a very sweet cat who likes to be petted and sit in your lap.
+She likes to play with laser toy.
+She is undemanding and no trouble.
+She is very deserving of a home of her own and given a chance, she will be your devoted lap cat.
+She would do best in a quiet home with no other pets.
+Her birth date is 5/31/06 and she weighs 14 lb.
+Her coat is tortoiseshell markings with white.
 She is healthy and is spayed, vaccinated, dewormed and tested negative for FELV/FIV.
 The expected lifespan of a cat is 15-20 years, so Emily has many more years of love and companionship to give.
 Local adoptions only; within a 50 mile radius as we deliver animals to their new homes to do a home/yard check.
 Our adoption process involves meeting the animal at Petsmart in Lake Elsinore on Saturdays from 11 a.m. to 3 p.m. and by appointment.
 Address of Petsmart in Lake Elsinore is 29227 Central Avenue (off the 15 freeway at Central Avenue in the shopping center in front of Lowe's and near Costco).
 We have the best interest of the animal in mind and our goal is to find a good, permanent home for each of our rescued animals.
 We have the right to decline an application if we feel it is not a good match/fit or suitable home.
 If you like the animal and we both feel it is a good match, an application and adoption contract is completed.
 A convenient day/time is arranged for us to deliver the animal to its new home to do a home/yard check (to make sure the home and yard is safe and secure).
 We will collect the adoption fee (cash only) when we deliver the animal to its new home.
 All our adoptions are on a trial basis because our goal is to have a successful adoption where the animal has a good permanent home and never ends up in a bad situation again.
 We ask that you give the animal a chance to adjust and settle in his new home and environment.
 Going to a new home with new people and a new environment is traumatic and stressful.
 It will take time for the animal to become comfortable around you and his/her new home.
 This should be a bonding period where you get to know the animal and connect with it, spend time with it and take things slow.
 He/she will need to get to know and trust you and learn the rules of the house and what is expected of him/her.
 This takes time, sometimes 2-3 weeks.
 During this time we will hold the adoption fee and if the adoption is not working out, we ask that you contact us and return the animal and we will refund your adoption fee.